osilander/203.311/Week6/Week6.md

 ## Purpose

+After studying this section of the tutorial you should be able to:

+1. Explain the steps necessary to produce a phylogeny.
+2. Use bioinformatic tools to produce new genomes containing called variants.
+3. Use bioinformatic tools to align sequences and infer a phylogeny.
+4. Identify different ways of visualising phylogenies and the advantages and disadvantages of each.

 ### Preface

-In this section you will use some software to do phylogenetic reconstruction and visualisation using single genes or whole genomes of SARS-CoV-2.
+In this section you will use some software to reconstruct genomes from the variants you called in the last lab, perform alignemnts for single genes and whole genomes, do phylogenetic reconstruction, and perform phylogenetic visualisation.

 ### Introduction

 [August outbreak](https://nextstrain.org/community/narratives/ESR-NZ/GenomicsNarrativeSARSCoV2/2020-10-01 "The Story")